 (2) The Minister may afford to any person by whom or which an objection to the method of proposed conservation or any legislative amendment has been submitted and not withdrawn, and to any other person to whom it appears to the Minister expedient to do so, an opportunity of appearing before and being heard by a person appointed by the Minister for the purpose.

-(3) After considering the recommendations of the Council and the findings of any inquiry held under subsection (2), the Minister may modify the proposed method of conservation or the proposed measures or draft Order.
+(3) After considering the recommendations of the Council and the findings of any inquiry held under subsection (2), the Minister may modify the proposed method of conservation or the proposed measures or draft order.

-42. Application to the State Administrative Tribunal to set aside an Order under s.
+42. State Administrative Tribunal may set aside or amend order made under s.
 38

-(1) If any person aggrieved by an Order under section 38 desires to question the validity of that Order on the ground that any requirement of this Act has not been complied with in relation to the Order the person may, within the period of 28 days after the date on which the Order was published in the Gazette, make an application to the State Administrative Tribunal to set aside the Order for irregularity, and on any such application the State Administrative Tribunal, if satisfied that the interests of the applicant have been substantially prejudiced by a failure to comply with any such requirement, may set aside or amend the Order or any provision contained therein or may make such other order in the matter as the State Administrative Tribunal thinks fit and effect shall be given thereto.
+(1) If any person aggrieved by an order under section 38 desires to question the validity of that order on the ground that any requirement of this Act has not been complied with in relation to the order the person may, within the period of 28 days after the date on which the order was published in the Gazette, make an application to the State Administrative Tribunal to set aside the order for irregularity, and on any such application the State Administrative Tribunal, if satisfied that the interests of the applicant have been substantially prejudiced by a failure to comply with any such requirement, may set aside or amend the order or any provision contained therein or may make such other order in the matter as the State Administrative Tribunal thinks fit and effect shall be given thereto.

-(2) Where, on an application to the State Administrative Tribunal made pursuant to subsection (1), the State Administrative Tribunal considers that any person has been unreasonably subjected to expense, or has been subjected to an unreasonable amount of expense, by any person in relation to the making or contents of an Order under section 38 the State Administrative Tribunal may make such order in the matter as it thinks just.
+(2) Where, on an application to the State Administrative Tribunal made pursuant to subsection (1), the State Administrative Tribunal considers that any person has been unreasonably subjected to expense, or has been subjected to an unreasonable amount of expense, by any person in relation to the making or contents of an order under section 38 the State Administrative Tribunal may make such order in the matter as it thinks just.

-(3) Where an Order under section 38 is amended by the State Administrative Tribunal, section 39 applies in relation to that Order as amended.
+(3) Where an order under section 38 is amended by the State Administrative Tribunal, section 39 applies in relation to that order as amended.

 [Section 42 amended by No. 55 of 2004 s.
 503.]